peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>At the moment, use the overload of this method that takes a[PeterO.Cbor.CBOREncodeOptions](PeterO.Cbor.CBOREncodeOptions.md)object.
 The object `CBOREncodeOptions.Default` contains recommended settings for CBOREncodeOptions, and those ettings may be adopted by this overload (without a CBOREncodeOptions rgument) in the next major version.</b>

-Generates a CBOR object from a text string in JavaScript Object Notation (JSON) format.
+Generates a CBOR object from a text string in JavaScript Object otation (JSON) format.

-If a JSON object has the same key, only the last given value will be used for each duplicated key.
+If a JSON object has the same key, only the last given value will be sed for each duplicated key.

 <b>Parameters:</b>

  * <i>str</i>: A string in JSON format.
-The entire string must contain a single JSON object and not multiple objects.
-The string may not begin with a byte-order mark (U+FEFF).
+The entire string must contain a single JSON bject and not multiple objects.
+The string may not begin with a yte-order mark (U+FEFF).

 <b>Return Value:</b>